run-ai/docs/docs/admin/integration/kubevirt.md

-# Scheduling Virtual Machines using Run:AI
+# Scheduling Virtual Machines using Run:ai

 Many organizations use virtual machines (VMs) to provide operating system abstraction to users.
 Containers are different than VMs but serve a similar purpose.
-Containers at a large scale are best managed by Kubernetes and Run:AI is based on Kubernetes.
+Containers at a large scale are best managed by Kubernetes and Run:ai is based on Kubernetes.

 It is possible to mix and match containers and VMs to some extent using a technology called [KubeVirt]( https://kubevirt.io){target=_blank}.
 KubeVirt allows running VMs inside containers on top of Kubernetes.